Basic Algorithm Templates

 for (int i = 1; i <= n; i ++ ) p[i] = i;

-// Merge the two sets a and b belong to:
+// Merge the two sets where a and b are located:

 p[find(a)] = find(b);